Price includes optional return transportation to South Rim or Flagstaff, AZ

 We provide all meals on the river, but you will need to bring your own hiking backpack, containers to carry water, and snacks for the hike into the canyon.

-- Most guests choose to fly to Phoenix Sky Harbor Airport (PHX) and then book a shuttle from Phoenix to Flagstaff and then Flagstaff to South Rim the day before the trip.
-(Additionally, Flagstaff Pulliam Airport (FLG) offers daily direct flights to and from several Southwest cities.)
-You can use Groome Transportation for rides between Phoenix, Flagstaff and the South Rim.
+Most guests choose to fly to Phoenix Sky Harbor Airport (PHX) or Flagstaff Pulliam Airport (FLG) and then book shuttles from Phoenix to Flagstaff and Flagstaff to South Rim the day before the trip.
+Between Phoenix, Flagstaff, and the South Rim, Groome Transportation (928-350-8466) offers scheduled shuttles, and Airport Shuttle of Phoenix (480-710-3441) offers private rides.
 On the final day of the trip, you’ll use our transportation from the river back to Flagstaff where it’s recommended to spend the night before heading home.

 What is included